Israel: Palestinians carry out five separate stabbing attacks

 According to Israeli Defense Forces, three of the attacks occurred in Hebron, one in Jerusalem and one in Qalandia.
 None of them were fatal, at least for the person stabbed; IDF said the Palestinian assailants in four of the five incidents were shot and killed.

 But the official Palestinian version of events doesn’t always match the account given by Israeli authorities.

 Saturday’s incidents, as reported by both sides:

 Three of Saturday’s stabbings occurred in the West Bank city of Hebron.

-In the first, a Palestinian tried to stab an Israeli pedestrian, but according to the IDF, the armed civilian shot the assailant dead.
+In the first, a Palestinian tried to stab an Israeli pedestrian, but according to the Israel Defense Forces, the armed civilian shot the assailant dead.